deegitalbe/trustup-pro-app-common/README.md

 ## Environment

-Package expect you to have those lines in your .env
+Package expects you to have those lines in your .env

     TRUSTUP_ADMIN_URL=
     TRUSTUP_APP_KEY=